 A team from MIT and Rhode Island School of Design has developed an acoustic fabric that works like a microphone, converting sound into mechanical vibrations before transmitting them into electrical signals, just like our ears.

-The material converts sound waves into electrical signals through a “piezoelectric” process: it can capture loud sounds between the silent library and city traffic, and determine their direction.
-The acoustic fabric also has the ability to detect the characteristics of the wearer's heartbeat, and to generate sounds in turn.
+The material converts sound waves into electrical signals through a "piezoelectric" process: it can capture loud sounds between the silent library and city traffic, and determine their direction.
+The acoustic fabric also has the ability to detect the characteristics of the wearer's heartbeat, and in turn generate sounds.

 The study detailing the device was published on Nature.
 The lead author Wei Yan sees many uses for acoustic fabric.

 You can converse with an acoustic garment to answer calls and interact with others.
 Furthermore, heart and respiratory problems can be monitored in real time, continuously and in the long term, with this tissue.

 Researchers predict that a directional sound sensing fabric could help hearing impaired people tune into a speaker in a noisy environment.
 Acoustic tissue may be incorporated into maternity clothing to help monitor a baby's fetal heartbeat.

 Again, it could even be integrated into buildings to "hear" cracks and warping.
 The borders are vast.